Outdoor Educators – paid position

 - Where: Hopkins Memorial Forest

-- Work Hours: Field trips generally between 9am-12pm on Thursdays and Fridays, students may also need to work additional hours for field trip planning/preparation.
+- Work Hours: Field trips are generally between 9 am-12 pm on Wednesdays, Thursdays, and Fridays; students may also need to work additional hours for field trip planning/preparation.

 - Common Application

 For more information about Hopkins Forest, visit http://hmf.williams.edu.

 Interested in working with elementary-aged students?
 Are you considering a career in education or do you just like kids?
 The HMF Educator position enables you to work within Hopkins Forest, developing curriculum and teaching natural history to visiting elementary students.
 You would be the host/guide/instructor for several 2-3 hour field trip sessions throughout the semester.
 Some of the topics we teach are the history of the forest and the New England landscape; natural succession; geological history and formations; tree diversity and biology; and biodiversity and adaptation in different habitats –including soils, streams, and wetlands.
 There is potential to include many other areas of study as well.
 Field trips are primarily outdoors and are hands-on and experiential in approach.
 On weeks when no trips are scheduled, you would be involved in planning and setting up future field trips and evaluating past programs in order to develop some standard curricular modules for Hopkins Forest.